0xilis/libNeoAppleArchive/README.md

 [libzbitmap](https://github.com/eafer/libzbitmap) is owned by Corellium LLC, but is reversed engineered from Apple Inc's implementation.
 It is added as a submodule in `libNeoAppleArchive/compression/libzbitmap`, and the Makefile builds it into `build/libzbitmap`.

 [zlib](https://zlib.net/) is not linked in the final library but is rather dynamically linked, as it is assumed to already be available on the OS itself.

+OS X and Linux are constantly tested to ensure they work, however mingw is not always tested on the latest commit.
+If you cannot get mingw to build libNeoAppleArchive, please report an issue and try seeing if an older commit works.